What's the story?

 If you're being treated at a healthcare centre without basic hygiene services, it's scary.
 And if you're a healthcare worker forced to deliver that treatment without the means to clean your hands or equipment, it's incredibly stressful.

 Pregnant women and newborn babies are particularly at risk – more than a million mothers and babies die each year from infections linked to unclean births.

-Drug-resistant infections also spread rapidly – right here in the UK they're already costing the NHS £1 billion a year.
+Drug-resistant infections also spread rapidly, and across borders – right here in the UK they're already costing the NHS at least £180 million a year.